-Prostate cancer (PCa) is the commonest male non-cutaneous cancer worldwide, with its incidence continuing to increase due to an ageing population.
-The traditional diagnostic workup with systematic transrectal ultrasound (TRUS) guided biopsy of the gland is limited, missing up to 50% of tumours and under-grading approximately a third.
-Magnetic resonance imaging (MRI) has high sensitivity for prostate cancer but poor specificity and therefore needs to be supplemented by biopsy.
-As a result, recent Level 1 evidence supports the use of initial multiparametric (mp) MRI in order to target subsequent biopsy as the optimal rule in test for clinically significant PCa.
+Prostate cancer (PCa) is the most common male non-cutaneous cancer worldwide, with its incidence continuing to increase due to an ageing population.
+The traditional diagnostic workup with systematic transrectal ultrasound (TRUS)-guided biopsy of the gland is limited, missing up to 50% of tumors and undergrading approximately a third.3-5 Magnetic resonance imaging (MRI) has high sensitivity for prostate cancer, but poor specificity and, therefore, needs to be supplemented by biopsy.
+As a result, recent level 1 evidence supports the use of initial multiparametric (mp) MRI in order to target subsequent biopsy as the optimal rule in testing for clinically significant PCa.4,6-8

-Targeted biopsy can be performed as an in-gantry MRI-guided procedure, which requires MRI compatible equipment and scanner availability, cognitive, which is typically operator and experience dependent, or using fused MRI/US techniques.
+Targeted biopsy can be performed as an in-gantry MRIguided procedure, which requires MRI-compatible equipment and scanner availability, cognitive, which is typically operator- and experience-dependent, or using fused MRI/US techniques.
 The second approach combines the advantages of MRI for lesion identification and US for real-time biopsy acquisition in the outpatient setting and has consistently shown superior cancer detection rates compared to systematic 12-core TRUS biopsy.

 Target biopsy alone is appealing in order to reduce morbidity, and can help reduce the detection of clinically insignificant cancer.
-However, several studies have shown systematic background biopsy detects additional tumours missed with targeted cores alone.
-Increasing the number of cores surrounding the target either by a "focal saturation" approach or adding "ipsilateral only" systematic biopsies to targeted cores has been shown to increase the detection of clinically significant cancer detection.
+However, several studies have shown systematic background biopsy detects additional tumors missed with targeted cores alone.
+Increasing the number of cores surrounding the target either by a "focal saturation" approach or adding "ipsilateral-only" systematic biopsies to targeted cores has been shown to increase the detection of clinically significant cancer.
 These results imply a targeting error either due to the fusion software or the operator.
-Furthermore, a recent study showed that among the 27% of tumours missed by MRI/US fusion-guided biopsy, the majority were due to software misregistration.
-Transrectal approaches to biopsy are typically performed in the lateral decubitus position, conversely diagnostic MRI is performed with the patient lying supine.
+Furthermore, a recent study showed that among the 27% of tumors missed by MRI/US fusion-guided biopsy, the majority were due to software misregistration.
+Transrectal approaches to biopsy are typically performed in the lateral decubitus position; conversely, diagnostic MRI is performed with the patient lying supine.
 Any position-related difference in prostate location or gland deformation could potentially exacerbate misregistration at subsequent biopsy, particularly if a rigid rather than elastic fusion platform is used.
-To our knowledge, such differences have never been assessed, therefore, the aim of our study was to quantify any changes in prostate location or shape in relation to patient positioning
+To our knowledge, such differences have never been assessed.
+The aim of our study was to quantify any changes in prostate location or shape in relation to patient positioning